lfpretto/pydashie/README.rst

 ########

-PyDashing is a port of `Dashing <https://github.com/Shopify/dashing>`_ by `Shopify <http://www.shopify.com/>`_ to Python The original development was done by 'evolvedlight <http://evolvedlight.github.com/pydashie/>'.
+PyDashing is a port of `Dashing <https://github.com/Shopify/dashing>`_ by `Shopify <http://www.shopify.com/>`_ to Python The original development was done by `evolvedlight <http://evolvedlight.github.com/pydashie/>`.

+This version makes the full dashboard more friendly and extensible, with:

+- Support for python 3
+- Json defined Dashboard
+- Dashboard layout save.
+- Configurable samplers providing information to widgets.

+To do:
+- Editing interface.
-Installation
+- Widget and Samplers Installation
-############

-For development purposes,

-    python setup.py develop

-OR

-    python setup.py install

-And you can run the application by

-    pydashie

-Goto localhost:5000 to view the sample application in action.
+- Docker Integration
+- Documentation to run on a RaspberryPi